rebeccali/shrimpy/README.md

 # Repository Structure

+The new simulation code is in `src`.
+The latest simulator is `RageSim`, which is simply a python notebook and self explanatory.
+For `RageSim`, you will need the conda environment which you can install as described in the `Python Installation section`

-The simulation code is contained within `piccolissimo`.
+The old simulation code is contained within `piccolissimo`.
 Each simulation is slighlty different:

 * `UNO` is the simulator in active development for the SHIRMP project.
 * `generic_sim` is for a generic simulator, but is difficult to use.